-While creating a software package for Windows, you can configure various activities to be carried out before and after installation, to ensure that the software installation is smooth and that the computers in which the software is being installed meet all the prerequisites.
+While creating a software package for Windows, you can configure various activities to be carried out before and after installation depending on the software deployment method to ensure that the software installation is smooth and that the computers in which the software is being installed meet all the prerequisites.

 Let's consider a few scenarios to understand how to use pre/post deployment activities effectively.

 Here is a scenario that shows you how all these issues can be resolved using pre/post deployment activities-

 John is an IT administrator in a reputed company.
 His network consists of a wide range of computers, including some legacy Operating Systems.
 He needs to to upgrade Java 8 on all the computers in his network and follows the following steps to achieve that:

 After setting up these activities, John saves the package and deploys it immediately using the "Deploy now" option.
 The update gets installed on all the computers.